Thomas-A1/Thomas-A1/README.md

 - 👋 Hi, I’m @Thomas
 - 👀 I’m interested in mobile app and website development.
-- 🌱 I’m currently learning Javascript, HTML, PYTHON, CSS and Angular
+- 🌱 I’m currently good at Javascript, Java, HTML, PYTHON, CSS and Angular
-- 💞️ I’m looking to collaborate on building apps, websites, database and pythonic projects
+- 💞️ I’m looking to collaborate on building apps, websites, database systems and animations
 - 📫 How to reach me: LinkedIN - www.linkedin.com/in/tkquarshie

 <!---